sheeny72/RPiSandB/README.md

 Peak G weighted Infrasound Pressure in Pa;
 Peak Linear Infrasound Pressure Level in dbL;
 Estimated Peak Infrasound Pressure Level in dB(G);
+Leq in both linear and G weighted dB;
+SEL in both linear and G weighted dB;
 Octave or 1/3 Octave analysis including peak, peak to peak, average and RMS amplitude, as well as waveforms;
 Notes.